 Now have some fun!
 Keep in mind that this would not work for everything.
 It's too thick for baby blankets or afghans.

 By Sandi/Poor But Proud from Salem, OR

 I embellished a simple thrift store basket with just yarn and a hook.
 It's the only one of its kind and yours can be too.

 When you have made your chain, you simply have to get a hook bigger than you did the chain with and pick a project.
-For instance, for a hot pad (don't make a pot holder as the gaps between the stitches are too large to keep your hands protected), make a chain the size of the work you want to do, in an even amount, then make a single crochet in the second chain from the hook, chain one, and make a single crochet in every other stitch.
+For instance, for a hot pad, make a chain the size of the work you want to do, in an even amount, then make a single crochet in the second chain from the hook.

 Using a simple crochet stitch you can make these interesting photo frames for hanging on the wall.
 This is a guide about how to make spiral yarn photo frames.